ecivini/gas-bad/README.md

 Gas consumption evaluation of  contracts related operations provided by the tested libraries.
 By comparing gas usage, developers can make informed decisions about the most efficient library for this functionality.

-> Note: *As gas consumption of **verify** function depends on proof size there several test for each function with different amounts of elements in proof and corresponding amount of leaves(elements in tree)*
+> Note: *As gas consumption of **verify** function depends on proof size there several test for each function with different amounts of elements in proof and corresponding amount of leafs(elements in tree)*
-> 1. 5 elements in the proof = 32 leaves in tree
+> 1. 5 elements in the proof = 32 leafs in tree
-> 1. 10 elements in the proof = 1024 leaves in tree
+> 1. 10 elements in the proof = 1024 leafs in tree
-> 1. 15 elements in the proof = 32668 leaves in tree
+> 1. 15 elements in the proof = 32668 leafs in tree

 **Gas Usage Comparison**: